mozilla/bedrock/docs/redirects.rst

                  cache_timeout=0),
     ]

-You simply pass it a regex to match, the destination url (substitutions from the original URL do work) if the regex matches, and another destination url if the regex does not match.
+You simply pass it a regex to match, the destination URL (substitutions from the original URL do work) if the regex matches, and another destination URL if the regex does not match.
 The match is not case sensitive unless you add the optional ``case_sensitive=True`` argument.

 .. note::